An Opinionated AWS Certified AI Practitioner Quick Study Guide

 Getting cloud certifications can feel daunting, especially with the newer AI-focused ones.
 Here’s how I prepared for and passed the AWS Certified AI Practitioner exam with less than 20 hours of study time spread across a week.

-This cert has been in Beta for a little bit now (circa late 2024) - however, I let the various promos for getting the cert for free pass me by while building out different projects.
+This cert has been in Beta for a little bit now (circa late 2024) - however, I let the various promos for getting the cert for free pass me by while building various projects with AWS and AI.
+From my CO2 emissions tracker to training AI models for Backyard Sports characters to implementing practical AI applications and exploring federal AI use cases, these hands-on experiences with AWS services proved invaluable.
+My experience with AWS deployments and Lambda functions helped provide a solid foundation.

 This is a Foundational Certification - so, if you have another AWS Associate, Professional or Specialty certification, you will be familiar with the test format, some core AWS Services (S3, EC2, IAM, etc.) that help expedite the study timeline.
 Hopefully my brief Study Guide for the AWS AI Certified Practitioner Exam below will help you quickly pass too.